MadIceTea/FUWRM/README.md

 The author thanks Mr. Dalemans for his GitHub repo @ https://github.com/FlorisDalemans/biofuel-profitability/, as it serves the basis for this README file.

 The author also thanks Google Earth Engine for providing a convenient platform for the en-masse data collection, analysis, and calculation/visualization of Remote Sensing information.
-Without it, this project would not have been possible.
+Without this and their training sessions, this project would not have been possible.
+(On that note, a thank you to Mr. Michael DeWitt of Google for teaching me how to effectively export and use coloring as-appears in the GEE editor in my exports.)

 Additionally, the author thanks Dr. W. Takeuchi -- thesis advisor at the University of Tokyo, for guidance and creation of the KBDI (Keetch-Bryam Drought Index) database used for the Australia region in this report.